maharmstone/btrfs/README.md

 ---------------

 WinBtrfs is a Windows driver for the next-generation Linux filesystem Btrfs.
-A reimplementation from scratch, it contains no code from the Linux kernel, and should work on any version from Windows 7 onwards.
+A reimplementation from scratch, it contains no code from the Linux kernel and should work on any version from Windows 7 onwards.
 It is also included as part of the free operating system [ReactOS](https://www.reactos.org/).

 First, a disclaimer: